 Van Morrison has a new release called What’s it Gonna Take.
 If there was a way to scramble the lyrics into Gaelic this would be a great album.
 Good songs, good hooks, good performances.
 But… Unfortunately, Van has gone off the deep end on the topics of the day.
 He’s always been a crazy genius.
 Sadly, as he gets older, the former seems to be crowding out the latter.
 A musical Ezra Pound for our time.

 A week or so ago I decided, on a whim, that I wanted to completely redesign this website and move it to a new hosting service.
-I became frustrated with a few small things and came to a snap judgement.
+I became frustrated with a few small things and made a snap judgement.
 I signed up with the first hosting site that I saw.
 Then I exported/imported all my content (or at least most of it—some of the old images didn’t make it).
 It all happened pretty fast.
 Now I only needed to design a whole new site.

 I decided to set the new site up using WordPress and installed that.
 For a theme, I picked Independent Publisher.
 I spent hours going through the theme files and CSS and then began to tweak the stylsheet in BBEdit to get the design I wanted.
-(I am not a programmer, just a tinkerer.)
+(I’m not a programmer, just a tinkerer.)
 It was great fun, actually.
 I can be a little obsessive about clean, fast website design and this time around was no exception.
 Mostly I got I.P. to do everything I wanted it to.
 (Here’s the custom CSS I added, if you’re interested.
 (I also made a few minor changes to some of the underlying PHP files (mostly incidental stuff.)))

 The old site was blog-centric.
 I wanted this one to be more photography-centric.